-Making a Malpractice Case Against Your Doctor
+Suing for Malpractice Against Your Doctor

-If you have received an injury due to a serious medical mistake, you may be able to sue a doctor for malpractice.
-Proving a medical malpractice claim is not always easy and often requires the expert testimony of another healthcare provider, who must testify that medical negligence occurred in your case.
+If you have received an injury due to a doctor's medical mistake, you may be able to sue a doctor for malpractice.
+Proving a medical malpractice claim is not easy and often requires the expert testimony of another healthcare provider, who must testify that medical negligence occurred in your case.

 If you think that you or a loved one is the victim of medical malpractice by a doctor, several legal options are available.
 The experienced medical malpractice attorneys at Dolman Law Group Accident Injury Lawyers, PA, can review your circumstances with you and determine whether you may take legal action against your treating doctor.
-Our lawyers can use their expertise and experience in medical malpractice law to assist with the filing of your claim and negotiation with the at-fault party's insurance company.
+Our lawyers can use their expertise and experience in medical malpractice law to assist with the filing of your claim and negotiations with the at-fault party's insurance company.

 Schedule A Free Consultation